 - Ranking the Disneyland Resort Table-Service Restaurants

 There are several restaurants right outside of the park gates on Harbor Blvd. that are cheap and will likely save you a little bit of money.
 While we recommend staying in the park almost all of the time if you have already gone in, there are options available outside the Disneyland property.
 I do recommend staying away from counter-service breakfast in the parks.
 The breakfasts are very generic and bland, outside of a few pastries, that isn’t worth the money.
-With that out of the way, there are some great Disneyland Resort table-service restaurants with excellent breakfasts.
+A few of the of the quick options at the hotels are good for breakfast as are the table-service restaurants.

 Outside of Disneyland